rohitkb7782/Exploring-Pendulum-Dynamics-Through-Phase-Space/README.md

 where $\theta$ is the angular displacement and $\omega=\dot{\theta}$ is the angular velocity.

 This representation turns the dynamics into geometry.
 Periodic oscillations form closed trajectories, rotational motion follows a distinct class of trajectories, and the boundary between these regimes appears as a separatrix.
-It also makes changes caused by numerical error, damping, and nonlinear effects directly visible in the geometry of the trajectory.
+It also makes the effects of numerical error, damping, and nonlinear dynamics directly visible in the geometry of the trajectory.

-For this project, phase space is therefore more than an alternative way to plot the motion: it provides a way to connect the pendulum's state, energy, and long-term dynamics in a single representation.
+For this project, phase space is therefore more than an alternative way to plot the motion: it provides a way to connect the pendulum's state, energy, and long-term behavior in a single representation.

+A phase-space trajectory, however, does not directly show how the system's motion relates to an external timescale.
+Although the trajectory is generated through time evolution, a static phase-space plot does not explicitly indicate when different states are visited.
+Stroboscopic sampling provides a way to examine this relationship by recording the phase-space state at regular intervals and comparing the sampling interval with the pendulum's period.

 ### The Pendulum